TickTeam/guide-tt/ticktick_web_app/how_to_search_a_task.md

 ###How to search a task?
-1.Click the avatar on top right corner to enter “Labs”.
+1.Click the avatar in the upper-right hand of the page to select “Labs”.

 2.Enable “Smart Search”.

-After enabling smart search, “Search” will be at the bottom of the left panel.
+After that, “Search” will be displayed at the bottom of the left panel.

 ![](../images/image1.10.1W.png)